|

 <Wine type powder>

-100 cc of alcohol, 12 cc of pure alcohol is required.
+alcohol to produce 100 cc of alcohol, 12 cc of pure

 12 cc × 0.7947